deniztotuk/Arenosa-SV/README.md

 To construct a phylogenetic tree select `Tree` tab and choose appropriate tree building algorithm for your study.
 For this study we have choosen `NJ` method.

 After tree is constructed to see confidence levels bootstrap algorithm was can be run by `Analysis > Bootstrap Tree`.

+**Note:** While creating tree graph used in thesis random samples from each population were used insted of entire dataset for beter readibilty.